-dotPhoto stores images up to 6000 dots (or pixels) on a single side.
-When the longest side is 6000, the other side is calculated to have the same number of pixels per inch; in other words, the other side is proportional to the longest side.
-Any image of 6000 dots on a side is large enough to make a high-quality print of any product printed at dotPhoto.
+As of July, 2016 dotphoto increased its image size up to 6000 dots (or pixels) on a single side.
+When the longest side is 6000, the other side is proportional.
+Any image of 6000 dots on a side is large enough to make a high-quality print of any product printed at dotphoto.
 If an image is larger than 6000 dots on a side, it will be reduced to 6000 on the longest side and proportionately on the shortest side.

 A 6000 x 6000 dot image is 36 million dots or 36 megapixels.